willianathompson/azure-network-protocols/README.md

 </p>
 <p>
-Use RDP to connect to the Windows 10 VM from the Ubuntu VM.
 Open Wireshark to monitor the traffic between the VMs.

 </p>
 <br />